dcs3spp/BaseProps_Hoc_Compile/README.md

           />
         );
       } else {
-        // false positive linter error, tsc compiles return <BaseComponent {...restProps as BaseProps} />;
+        return <BaseComponent {...restProps as BaseProps} />;
       }
     }
   }
 ```

-How is it possible to pass on base component's own properties without having to cast to any?
+How is it possible to pass on base component's own properties using nested HOC?